samhuk/good-flow/README.md

 ## Logging

-Use `GFError.toLogString` to serialize a GoFlow error to a console-loggable string.
+Use `GFError.toLogString` to serialize a GoodFlow error to a console-loggable string.
 A preview of this output for a relatively complex error:

 ![Logging Preview](./img/img1.png)